LuiSRoch/LuiSRoch.github.io/collaboration.md

 </div>
 -->

-<h2> Contact </h2>
+<h4> Contact </h4>

-If you are interested in working with me, fill out the form or send an email to my-email[at]gmail.com.
+If you are interested in sharing ideas and working together, please fill out the form and I'll get back to you right away!
 <br/>
 <html>
 <head>